Basing View, Basingstoke

 Eni House is a landmark town centre office building providing a modern, adaptable, and safe working environment with fitted or open plan suites available to let from 4,449 to 31,789 sq ft on flexible sublease terms.

-A number of existing office schemes at Basing View are also undergoing or planning significant refurbishment, including Quantum House and Mountbatten House, a 154,000 sq ft Grade II listed office building, known for its ‘hanging gardens.’
+A number of existing office schemes at Basing View are also undergoing or planning significant refurbishment, including Quantum House, Southern Cross and Mountbatten House, a 154,000 sq ft Grade II listed office building, known for its ‘hanging gardens.’

 Basing View has a thriving tech community with its hub at Belvedere House, which hosts a range of networking events and tech start-up support.
 It is also the planned location for a 5G commercialisation Living Lab to enable start-ups, SMEs and larger businesses to trial products, services and applications and bring these to market faster.
 The Living Lab, together with a planned Digital Growth Factory incubator, will provide a comprehensive 5G ecosystem, supported by indoor and outdoor 5G connectivity, that will include business incubation and acceleration, technical expertise and support, networking and events, commercialisation support, access to academic research, VR and AR facilities, skills development programmes, and flexible incubation space.

 Basingstoke’s tech credentials were highlighted in the 2019 Tech Nation Report, which ranked Basingstoke in 4th place in its list of top UK cities for scaleup tech investment from 2015 to 2018.
 In the 2018 Tech Nation Report, Basingstoke was also recognised as one of 16 tech towns in the UK with above average digital density and ranked in the top five for productivity.
 The town was also ranked as the 9th best UK city or town for careers in IT by a CompTIA study in 2019.